-New Years has everyone wanting to better themselves and their habits.
+New Year has everyone wanting to better themselves and their habits.
 New habits can mean better cleaning and routine maintenance on everyday things.
-Why not make cleaning your chimney apart of that?
+Why not make cleaning your chimney a part of that?
 A routine chimney sweep can go a long way with the lifespan of your chimney.
-Below are somethings to keep in mind when having to schedule your routine sweep.
+Below are some things to keep in mind when having to schedule your routine sweep.

 Reasons for Fireplace Cleaning

-Our professional chimney sweeps are trained with the knowledge to properly clean your chimney.
+Our professional chimney sweeps are trained with the knowledge to clean your chimney properly.
 With their background knowledge, there is no need for second-guessing the quality of work.
 You will rest assured knowing you’re receiving top-quality chimney maintenance and professional fireplace cleaning.

 - Hiring a reputed sweep will save you hours or even days of work (typically will only take 45 minutes to an hour for a cleaning)

 - The cleaning process will leave soot, dust, and ash everywhere.
 Our technicians are equipped with the proper vacuums.
 These are designed for quick and efficient cleaning of residue.

 - Sweeps are equipped with the latest professional-grade tools that ensure a thorough sweep of the chimney walls.
 The equipment is designed to effectively complete fireplace cleaning and remove creosote from the wall.

 - Cleaning a chimney will require the dangers of being on a roof.
 It is best to leave this to the professionals.

 - Trained sweeps are able to identify signs of damage to the fireplace, chimney, and other components of the heating and venting system.
 If diagnosed early, the damages can be repaired promptly and efficiently to avoid further deterioration.

 - Only burn seasoned wood in order to reduce the amount of hazardous creosote buildup in the fireplace and chimney